fablabbcn/smartcitizen-kit-10/README.md

 The current firmware version in use is `0.8.5`.

-You see the release history [here](https://github.com/fablabbcn/Smart-Citizen-Kit/releases)
+You can see the release history [here](https://github.com/fablabbcn/Smart-Citizen-Kit/releases)

 ### Advance References